aiddata/geo-hpc/README.md

     - _gpw_extract_merge.R_ : merge gpw extract
     - _generic_extract.R_ : generic extract Rscript which takes user inputs
     - _other scripts_ : see script comments for details

-## old/individual_generic (gen 2 sciclone extracts)
-generic sciclone scripts for extracting data and merging results based on the temporal type of the dataset

-- **year_extract**
-    generic extract scripts for datasets identified by year

-- **year_month_extract**
-    generic extract scripts for datasets identified by year and month

-- **year_day_extract**
-    generic extract scripts for datasets identified by year and day of year

-- **single_extract**
-    generic extract scripts for temporally invariant data